BestTimesToVisit.com Logo

 nature

-Hike a section of the 30-mile Wildwood Trail, winding through the second-largest urban forest in the United States.
-Listen to the symphony of birdsong and the rustle of leaves underfoot, feeling miles away from the city bustle.
-Visit in autumn for a spectacular display of fall colors, or in spring for lush greenery and blooming wildflowers.
+Hike a section of the 30-mile Wildwood Trail, one of the longest urban hiking trails in the United States, winding through lush, moss-draped forests.
+Listen to the symphony of birdsong and the gentle rustle of leaves, feeling miles away from the city.
+Early mornings or late afternoons offer the best light filtering through the canopy.

 Best time: Apr-Oct